DiannaDea/scheduler/README.md

 **!!** Login credentials: email **admin@admin.com**, password **qwerty123**

 **!!!** You can create your own account via curl request to backend (see file **api.http**, first request)

+**!!!!** if you want to connect to your own DB, then specify DB credentials (host, port, db_name, username, password) in ./src/config.js